patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/PatternFly-AI/conversation-design/conversation-design.md

 ## Writing for chatbots

-When chatbots are design to meet the needs of your users, they can improve the overall UX of your product, because they are convenient, efficient, and persistent.
+When chatbots are designed to meet the needs of your users, they can improve the overall UX of your product.
+They are convenient, efficient, and persistent.

 [Our virtual assistant extension](/patterfnfly-ai/chatbot/about-virtual-assistant) utilizes PatternFly components to create a foundation for an AI-based chatbot, with additional customization options.